Hello! Bonjour! Konnichiwa! Hola! Namaste! How will you say hello, this World Hello Day?

 The history of the handshake dates back to the 5th century B.C. in Greece.
 It was a symbol of peace, showing that neither person was carrying a weapon.

-Incorporate some gross motor development into your World Hello Day and ask your students to develop their own personalized handshake.
+Incorporate some gross motor development into your World Hello Day and ask your students to develop their own personalised handshake.

 Roll call will never be the same!